ramnathv/rCharts/README.md

-## rCharts
+# rCharts

-This R package provides a familiar plotting interface for R users to create interactive visualizations using [polychart.js](https://github.com/Polychart/polychart2).
+rCharts is an R package to create, customize and publish interactive javascript visualizations from R using a familiar lattice style plotting interface.

-### Installation
+## Installation

 You can install `rCharts` from `github` using the `devtools` package